 In order to read our Italy 007 travel story from day one, click here.

-007 Travelers (Pirita, Mika and Little Agent Traveler) in Milan, Italy!
+Then 007 Travelers (Pirita, Mika and Little Agent Traveler) continued from Switzerland back to Italy.

 Traveling by car